-- c.
-R&D: At all relevant times, the R&D function at MMS was led by Steven Smith, Global Head of R&D for MMS. - d.
+- d.
 Business: At all relevant times, the Business function at MMS was led by Ranjeet Banerjee, Global Head of MMS Business.
-That position reported to Alberto Mas, head of the BD Medical Business, who, in turn, reported to BD's President and Chief Operating Officer ("COO") (and later, Chief Executive Officer ("CEO")), Defendant Polen.

-40. FE-6 (as defined below (paragraph 53), an executive in the Quality function in the MMS unit with responsibilities for Alaris before and during the Class Period) reports that all of the MMS functional heads served on the MMS Leadership Team, which met at least monthly.
-This was reflective of the extensive overlap between the functional areas and the regular need for coordination between the MMS functions on product matters.

-41. According to FE-6, in 2018-2020, the MMS functional groups "by necessity worked together" to address Alaris product and regulatory issues that arose.

-42. In meetings with the FDA concerning Alaris issues, BD was regularly represented by relevant executives from MMS.
+That position reported to Alberto Mas, head of the BD Medical Business, who, in turn, reported to BD's President and Chief Operating Officer ("COO") (and later, Chief Executive Officer ("CEO")), Defendant Polen. - 40.
+FE-6 (as defined below (paragraph 53), an executive in the Quality function in the MMS unit with responsibilities for Alaris before and during the Class Period) reports that all of the MMS functional heads served on the MMS Leadership Team, which met at least monthly.
+This was reflective of the extensive overlap between the functional areas and the regular need for coordination between the MMS functions on product matters. - 41.
+According to FE-6, in 2018-2020, the MMS functional groups "by necessity worked together" to address Alaris product and regulatory issues that arose. - 42.
+In meetings with the FDA concerning Alaris issues, BD was regularly represented by relevant executives from MMS.
 In a series of pre-Class Period meetings between the FDA and BD regarding Alaris issues in the late summer and early fall of 2019, BD was primarily represented by Keith Mclain, Global Head of Quality for MMS, and Jessica Smith, Global Head of Regulatory Affairs for MMS, along with certain of their direct reports.

-2. Individual Defendants

-43. Defendant Forlenza served as BD's CEO from October 2011 until January 2020, when he retired.
-Forlenza was appointed Chairman of the Board in July 2012, and currently serves as the Executive Chairman of the Board.
-As BD's CEO, Forlenza was responsible for the Company's day-to-day management and control.
-Throughout the Class Period, Forlenza approved and signed BD's periodic filings with the SEC and regularly spoke to investors and securities analysts about BD's operations and financial performance in press releases, conference calls and at meetings and conferences, after personally participating in the preparation and finalization of his public statements on behalf of BD.
+2. Individual Defendants and Other Relevant Executive Officers approved and signed BD's periodic filings with the SEC and regularly spoke to investors and securities analysts about BD's operations and financial performance in press releases, conference calls and at meetings and conferences, after personally participating in the preparation and finalization of his public statements on behalf of BD.
 Forlenza sold 198,137 shares of BD common stock between December 12, 2019 and January 28, 2020, while in possession of material, non-public information, for proceeds of over \$54 million.